Northern Larb (Nam Prik Ong)

 • Pork crackling (optional, for serving)

-Instructions – With Pork (Traditional)
+Instructions – With Pork (Easy)

 With Chicken (Lighter)